Pedro-T/ClassPlanningTool/README.md

 From Source:
 1. Clone the repository from https://github.com/Pedro-T/ClassPlanningTool.git
+2. Create a virtual environment
-2. Install requirements via pip, using provided requirements.txt
+3. Install requirements via pip, using provided requirements.txt
-3. To launch from source, run main.py with no additional arguments
+4. To launch from source, run main.py with no additional arguments

 Using the Installer:
 1. Run the downloaded installer (myInstaller.exe)